jrgleason/psql-getting-started/labs/creating_rds_instance.md

 2. Log into [AWS](https://aws.amazon.com) using the credentials from the previous step

     ![Start Screen](./resources/start_screen.png "Start Screen")

-    a.
-This is what we call the root account.
+    1. This is what we call the root account.
 Much like most operating systems you should never use the root account in real like.
 However, even though it is fairly simple to learn, AWS security is only covered in the additional reading.
 For now we will use the root account

 3. Scroll down a bit and select RDS from the services menu